bids-apps/CPAC/README.md

 docker container, when built, is an application for performing participant level analyses.
 Future releases will include group-level analyses, when there is a BIDS standard for handling derivatives and group models.

+### A note about versioning
+C-PAC BIDS Apps version tags are composed of the C-PAC version followed by an underscore and then the version of the container.
+The container version restarts for every new C-PAC version and is a single integer that reflects the modification number of the build.
+For example ```v1.0.1a_5``` corresponds to the 5th build of the container for C-PAC version v1.0.1a.

 ### Usage notes

 1. You can either perform a custom processing using a YAML configuration file or use the default processing pipeline.
 A